lucas-mussoi/golas_carcass/README.md

-# golas_carcass
+# Collar specifications selectiong via carcass model
 App developed to facilitate the selection of the collar dimensions for pump engines axels.
+After selecting the desired carcass model specifications of the two most ideal axel collar dimensions.